 With your parent, guardian, or other caring adult, make a fire escape map of your home and explain it to family members and your den.

 With your parent, guardian, or other caring adult, try a practice fire drill at home.

 Find the smoke detectors in your home.
 With the help of your parent, guardian, or other caring adult, check the batteries.

-Complete Requirement 1 plus at least three others.
+Complete Requirements 1 and 2 plus at least one other.